PragerU: School program

 By 2015, PragerU developed two partnership programs to promote its views, including religious material, in public and private schools.
 PragerU's Educator Program, with 3,000 sign-ups reported as of 2015, supplies teachers with lesson plans and study guides that accompany videos.
 Secondary school teachers and college professors can register their classes through PragerU's Academic Partnership program, which lets students sign up and allows teachers to monitor their students' progress.

 In 2023, Florida became the first state to accept PragerU as an official education vendor.
 They were approved by the Florida Department of Education, who said that PragerU "aligned with the state's revised civics and government standards."
 The decision allows public school teachers in Florida to incorporate PragerU videos into their classroom materials.
 Critics warned that the official recognition of PragerU will expose students to the program's extreme material and expressed concerns about allowing an organization with a track record of disinformation into the curriculum.
 Florida's move was followed by New Hampshire, Oklahoma, Montana, and Arizona, with Louisiana becoming in May 2024 the sixth state to give PragerU materials state sanction.

 In July 2025, Oklahoma announced that it had partnered with PragerU to develop an ideology test to screen and withhold teaching certificates from teachers from "woke" states.

 Founders Museum

 On June 25, 2025, PragerU launched a "Founders Museum" exhibit at the White House for the 250th anniversary of the Declaration of Independence in partnership with the Department of Education.
-The exhibit featured AI-generated videos of people from Revolutionary War.
+The exhibit featured AI-generated videos of people from the Revolutionary War.